NOTE: If you’re reading this post, it’s because you want to communicate (and think) more effectively about race. I hope these observations help.

 I can think about race when I feel like it.

 That’s my privilege.
-And lately I’ve been reminded of how totally and profoundly privilege can blind us to the reality of other people’s lives.
+And lately I’ve been reminded of how profoundly privilege can blind us to the reality of other people’s lives.

 Virtue signaling is a way of making it known that you’re not one of those white folks.
 Individuals do it, and lots of companies have been doing it lately, in response to a major change in public opinion: